 Frustration, anger, and anxiety are examples of negative emotions.
 It is entirely reasonable to feel this way from time to time.
 However, many people are unable to cope with negative emotions.
 That is why many of them turn to drugs or alcohol.

 People who are recovering from addiction are encouraged to change their environment.
 They are also encouraged to avoid hanging out with individuals who use drugs or alcohol.
 Going to the same places and hanging around the same people can be part of the reason why people relapse.

 Neglecting One’s Physical Health

-People are also encouraged to take good care of their physical health while they are recovering from an addiction.
+People are also encouraged to take good care of their physical health while they are recovering from addiction.
 One of the ways that people can take good care of their health is by making sure they get plenty of sleep.
 Many people relapse because they are physically and mentally exhausted.

 In fact, researchers have found that exercising for just 30 minutes per day, three times per week can help alleviate symptoms of depression.
 Many people end up relapsing because they are depressed.

-Living a Very Stressful Life
+Why People Relapse: Living a Stressful Life

 Why Choose Inpatient Rehab if You Relapse?

 Staying sober is not easy, so there is no need for anyone to feel bad about relapsing.
-However, people who relapse should definitely consider inpatient rehab.
+However, people who relapse should consider inpatient rehab.
 Inpatient rehab helps people overcome the challenges that lead to them relapsing.